dwbessa/passwordgen-cobra/README.md

 go build -o passwordgen
 ```

-We can create with
+We can create password with
 ```
 ./passwordgen generate
 ```
 We register the password filling first Network Name (generic name for where this password will be used) and then putting the e-mail

-We can read with
+We can read created passwords with
 ```
 ./passwordgen search [network name]
 ```